Generic selectors

 International students are allowed to take leave too!

-If you’re an international student experiencing exceptional circumstances (like pregnancy, illness or misadventure), national legislation obligates the University to provide the opportunity for you to take time off from your studies.
+If you’re an international student experiencing exceptional circumstances (like pregnancy, illness or misadventure), national legislation requires the University to provide the opportunity for you to take time off from your studies.
 Contact HDRAC for information on applying for a suspension.

 Applying for leave and supervisor approval